FabSchlag95/geo-quizzer/README.md

 ## Installation

-- cd geo-quizzer
 - npm install
 - npm run dev
 - follow the link for localhost

 ## Testing

-- tested on Microsoft Edge, Chrome and Safari vor Ipad
+- tested on Microsoft Edge, Google Chrome and Safari vor Ipad
 - not optimized for smartphones

 ## Technologies in use